ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debug-sessions.md

     !!!
 Info
         This enables the **Ballerina Program**, **Ballerina Test**, and **Ballerina Remote** options that are required to debug your code using configurations.

-2. Add the debug points you require by clicking in front of the line numbers of the file you want to debug.
+2. Click in front of the line numbers of the file you want to debug to add the required debug points.

 3. Start a program, test, or remote debug session as shown below.